+Table 3.
 Centering Equity

-OHA/ODE Recommendation(s) Response:

-your school setting that are disproportionately impacted by COVID-19 and which students and We collaborate with staff and families via weekly Zoom meetings open to the whole school community.
+OHA/ODE Recommendation(s) Response: Describe how you identify those in your school setting that are disproportionately impacted by communicable disease and which students and families may need differentiated or additional We collaborate with staff and families via weekly Zoom meetings open to the whole school community.
 We also communicate to all our prospective families.
-Everyone was impacted by the school closures and COVID-19 in some way.
+Everyone was impacted by the school closures and communicable disease in some way.
 We are seeing students shut down, disassociate, and pull away a lot more than usual.
-Therefore, with the assumption that everyone was impacted, we are slowly and methodically working to re-engage our community by providing activities (free of charge), trainings, and walking alongside our families as we return to normal.
-By developing these relationships with our school community, we can better serve our students and

-families because we know their needs.
+Therefore, with the assumption that everyone was impacted, we are slowly and methodically working to re-engage our community by providing activities (free of charge), trainings, and walking alongside our families as we return to normal. support.
+By developing these relationships with our school community, we can better serve our students and families because we know their needs.

-1 Tribal Consultation is a separate process from stakeholder engagement; consultation recognizes and affirms tribal rights of self-government and tribal sovereignty, and mandates state government to work with American Indian nations on a government-to-government basis.
+&lt;sup>1 Tribal Consultation is a separate process from stakeholder engagement; consultation recognizes and affirms tribal rights of self-government and tribal sovereignty, and mandates state government to work with American Indian nations on a government-to-government basis.

-OHA/ODE Recommendation(s) Response: Describe the process by which the school will implement a differentiated plan for those that are disproportionately impacted, historically underserved or at higher risk of negative impacts or complications related to COVID-19.
+OHA/ODE Recommendation(s) Response: Describe the process by which the school will implement a differentiated plan for those that are disproportionately impacted, historically underserved or at higher risk of negative impacts or complications related to communicable disease.
 Students and families that are disproportionately impacted, historically underserved, or at higher risk of negative impacts do not necessarily want a differentiated plan.
 They want/need a little more assistance so their child can participate fully in their educational experience.
 We provide an \$800 allotment for curriculum, school supplies, etc. We also provide an iPad or chromebook for all students.
 We provide additional tutoring and support (Growth Team), 1:1 Zoom teacher meetings, and in-person and Zoom extracurricular activities.
-We also have an on-site counselor to meet with students as needed.
 What support, training or logistics need to be in place to ensure that the named strategies are understood, implemented, and monitored successfully.
 For the last year, we have successfully implemented the above listed processes.
 We used in-service and staff meetings to train our staff on how to communicate with families and what resources are available for them.
 We also have a weekly email where we share updates and resources.
-As we go into the 2022 - 2023 school year, many of our systems and procedures will remain in place, and be re-taught, to provide consistency for families.
+As we go into the 2023 - 2024 school year, many of our systems and procedures will remain in place, and be re-taught, to provide consistency for families.